October 6, 2025

 Like any other SIM card, a prepaid SIM card is what connects your (compatible) phone to the network, granting you access to data to use for apps and services away from Wi-Fi.

-Prepaid SIM cards are assigned a unique identification number that stores information about your phone plan (type of plan, available data, voice minutes, and text messages.)
+Prepaid SIM cards are assigned a unique identification number that stores information about your phone plan (type of plan, available data, voice minutes and text messages).
 Carriers then use this information to verify your account status and pass along the required service.

 Unlike a traditional, postpaid SIM card, your service (voice minutes, text messages, data allowance) is stored on the prepaid SIM card in advance, so you can only use what you already paid for in advance.
-The exact steps to getting the service with a prepaid SIM card are as follows:
+One advantage is that you don't have to worry about your phone bill's effect on your credit if you forget to pay.

 1. Purchase a prepaid SIM card from a carrier or retailer alongside a prepaid plan.

-1. The card comes with a phone number (optional) and a set amount of talk time, texts, and data, as per the plan you paid for.
+2. The card comes with a phone number (optional) and a set amount of talk time, texts, and data, as per the plan you paid for.

-1. Activate the SIM card.
+3. Activate the SIM card.

-1. Use the phone service.
+4. Use the phone service.
 If you’re on a limited service plan (limited data or limited voice minutes/texts) and your balance is used up, you will simply not have any further service for the remainder of the billing cycle.
 In some cases, you will be given the option to re-up your balance (eg. buy more data by the GB), or simply restart your billing cycle, which will involve pre-paying for a whole month of service again.

-Types of Prepaid SIM Cards
+Types of prepaid SIM cards

 Most smartphones will be compatible with a prepaid SIM card.
 The only barrier would be whether your phone is carrier-unlocked.
 If your phone is locked to a carrier, it would not be allowed to activate any other SIM card (other than its original one).